Sandnes: Geography

-The municipality lies in the Jæren region and stretches 90 km nearly from the west coast of Norway to the rugged mountainous interior.
+The municipality lies in the Jæren traditional district and stretches 90 km nearly from the west coast of Norway to the rugged mountainous interior.
 The city of Sandnes is located at the base of the Stavanger Peninsula, about 15 km south of the city of Stavanger, and these two cities have expanded so as to form a conurbation.
-The municipality of Sola is located to the west, Klepp and Time, Gjesdal to the south, Sirdal and Bykle to the east, Strand and Hjelmeland to the northeast, and Stavanger to the northwest.
-The fjord Gandsfjorden is situated north–south at the west end of the municipality and the Høgsfjorden and Lysefjorden dominate the eastern part of the municipality.
-The international airport for Sandnes/Stavanger is situated in Sola, just to the west of Sandnes.
+Sola is located to the west; Klepp, Time; and Gjesdal to the south; Sirdal and Bykle to the east, Strand and Hjelmeland to the northeast, and Stavanger to the northwest.
+The Gandsfjord is situated north–south at the west end of the municipality and the Høgsfjorden and Lysefjorden dominate the eastern part of the municipality.
+Stavanger Airport is located in Sola, just to the west of Sandnes.

-Prior to 2020 (when the municipality was enlarged), the city-municipality of Sandnes was divided into 13 boroughs: Austrått, Figgjo, Ganddal, Hana, Høle, Lura, Malmheim og Soma, Riska, Sandved, Stangeland, Sviland, and Trones og Sentrum.

 The landscape of western Sandnes is quite flat.
 On the long west coast there are several beaches and further inland the land is raised to form low plains with some small peaks rising up to 400 to 500 m above sea level.
 From Stavanger and Sandnes it is approximately one hour by car to alpine and skiing resorts.
 In Sandnes there are some easily accessible small mountain peaks, such as Dalsnuten and Lifjell, with a view over the Sandnes/Stavanger area.
 The renowned Lysefjorden is also easily accessible by car or boat.
 The lake Frøylandsvatnet, the river Figgjoelva, and the mountain Hanafjellet are all located in Sandnes.

 The Lysefjorden in the eastern part of the municipality is surrounded by very steep 1000 m tall cliffs such as Kjerag and Preikestolen, with the Lysefjord Bridge crossing the fjord near the western end.
 The famous Kjeragbolten boulder and Kjeragfossen waterfall are located along the inner part of the fjord.
 The village of Lysebotn lies at the eastern end of the fjord.
-The lake Nilsebuvatnet is located high up in the mountains, north of Lysebotn on the border of Strand and Forsand municipalities.
+The lake Nilsebuvatnet is located high up in the mountains, north of Lysebotn on the border of Strand.
 It is regulated for hydroelectric power use at the Lysebotn Hydroelectric Power Station.